kign/c4wa/etc/doc/language.md

   * There is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` with no changes.
 Moreover, we are not making too much effort to make adaptation to `c4wa` easier, since it would be mostly pointless.
-However, for any normal C code, which doesn't rely on external functions or libraries, doesn't use any compiler- or OS-specific features, and doesn't use too much certain more obscure language features, making it `c4wa`-compatible shouldn't take too much effort.
+However, for any normal C code, which doesn't rely on external functions or libraries, doesn't use any compiler- or OS-specific features, and doesn't use too much more obscure language features (`union`s, for one thing), making it `c4wa`-compatible shouldn't take too much effort.

 ## Overview